by David Baer, September 4, 2022

 There’s a Kenny Rogers song that says it best: “You gotta know when to hold ’em, know when to fold ’em, know when to walk away, know when to run.”2

 What Jesus is describing is what has come to be called the cost of discipleship.
 There is no matriculation fee, no deposit required at the door for those who follow him.
+You won’t have to take out any student loans.
 God’s love, God’s grace, a new beginning—it’s free for the taking.
 But those who want to continue with Jesus on the way need to know what it will cost them.
 They need to be aware, or they’ll be rushing foolishly into a commitment they aren’t prepared to keep.

 And so Jesus sketches out these costs: “Whoever comes to me and does not hate father and mother, wife and children, brothers and sisters, yes, and even life itself, cannot be my disciple.”
 The sad reality is that many of the early followers of Jesus were cast out of their families— disinherited, disowned, and shunned.
 What Jesus is asking here is not that his disciples literally hate their families, but that they be prepared to lose their family relationships as the cost of being part of the new community gathered around Jesus.